kasnerz/factgenie/README.md

 <img src="factgenie/static/img/github/browse.png" width="100%" alt="Main screen" />

 ## Intro
-Outputs from large language models (LLMs) may contain errors: semantic, factual, and lexical.
+Outputs from large language models (LLMs) may contain factual errors.

 With **factgenie**, you can have the errors highlighted 🌈:
 - From humans through a crowdsourcing service.